 MacMillan International Dissertation Research Fellowships support Ph.D. students engaged in international research on their doctoral dissertations.
 The fellowships provide up to $18,000 for the academic year and may be combined with other external or internal awards, subject to the Graduate School’s policies on holding multiple awards.
 Each Yale Ph.D. student who meets the eligibility criteria will be guaranteed one international dissertation research fellowship for research to be conducted outside of the United States.
 Proposals will be accepted from registered Ph.D. students who have completed all pre-dissertation requirements before the deadline.
-To accommodate for various prospectus defense schedules, the fellowships have two deadlines: May 1, 2016 – for dissertation research during Summer 2016 and AY 2016-2017; and November 1, 2016 – for dissertation research during AY 2016-2017.
+To accommodate for various prospectus defense schedules, the fellowships have two deadlines: May 1, 2019– for dissertation research during Summer 2019 and AY 2019-2020; and November 15, 2018 – for dissertation research during Spring and Summer 2019.
 Yale Ph.D. students in the Graduate School’s Ph.D. granting departments and programs in the Humanities and Social Sciences (including programs based in the professional schools) are eligible to apply.
 NOTE: Students in the Biological Sciences, Physical Sciences, and Engineering & Applied Sciences divisions are ineligible for this award.

 The MacMillan Center Pre-Dissertation Grants provide funds to Ph.D. candidates for pre-doctoral dissertation research generally outside the U.S. addressing international relations, history or the social sciences.
 Grants are for exploration of sources and general feasibility of a proposed topic.
 Master’s students in the African or European and Russian Studies Master’s Programs are also eligible to apply.
-Awards generally range from $500 to $5,000.
-View past recipients.
+Awards are up to $5,000.

 The Coca-Cola World Fund at Yale provides summer travel grants for graduate and professional student projects involving applied research or internships overseas.
 Projects must focus clearly on the intersection of at least two of the following fields: international law, international business or management, or international affairs and public policy.
 Grants are administered by the MacMillan Center.
 The Coca-Cola World Fund selection committee is comprised of representatives of the MacMillan Center, the Law School, and the School of Management.
-Awards generally range from $500 to $6,000.
-View past recipients.
+Awards are up to $6,000.

 There is no restriction as to field of study, but for graduate and professional school applicants, if there are many applicants, preference will be given to students in a field related to foreign affairs and for study toward a master’s degree.